What are the most common causes of sciatica?

-If you experience persistent back pain along with a pulling sensation on the back of the thigh down the leg with a tingling sensation in one or both legs, it’s quite possible you have a severe sciatica problem.
+If you experience persistent back pain along with a pulling sensation on the back of the thigh down the leg with a tingling sensation in one or both legs, you may be suffering from sciatica.

 So, what are the different causes for this?
 I told you that Sciatica happens when the Sciatic nerve is compressed.
 What are the different causes of nerve compression?